andreaswwilson/webutvikling-react-typescript-redux-mern/README.md

 1. In terminal 1:
    cd server -> npm install -> npm start
 2. In terminal 2:
-   cd client -> npm install -> npm star
+   cd client -> npm install -> npm start

 # How to run on gitpod